Wall Street ends broadly higher after sharp losses last week - NewsBreak

 Wall Street ends broadly higher after sharp losses last week

-Stocks finished broadly higher on Wall Street on Tuesday, clawing back some of the ground they lost in their worst weekly drop since the beginning of the pandemic.
+NEW YORK — (AP) — Stocks finished broadly higher on Wall Street Tuesday, clawing back some of the ground they lost in their worst weekly drop since the beginning of the pandemic.

-The rally to start the holiday-shortened week came as investors look ahead to what Federal Reserve Chair Jerome H. Powell will tell Congress on Wednesday, the first of two days of testimony as part of the central bank’s semiannual monetary policy report.
-Last week, the Fed raised its key short-term interest rate by the most since 1994, the central bank’s latest effort to tame the worst inflation in 40 years.
+The rally to start the holiday-shortened week came as investors look ahead to what Federal Reserve Chair Jerome Powell will tell Congress on Wednesday, the first of two days of testimony as part of the central bank's semi-annual monetary policy report.
+Last week, the Fed hiked its key short-term interest rate by the most since 1994, the central bank's latest effort to tame the worst inflation in 40 years.

-The Standard & Poor's 500 rose 2.4%, recouping about 40% of its losses last week.
+The S&P 500 rose 2.4%, recouping about 40% of its losses last week.
 More than 85% of the stocks in the benchmark index gained ground.
-The Dow Jones industrial average rose 2.1% and the Nasdaq climbed 2.5%.
+The Dow Jones Industrial Average rose 2.1% and the Nasdaq climbed 2.5%.

 “This is a little more of an oversold bounce that the market is looking at and trying to figure out what is the path the Federal Reserve is actually going to navigate,” said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management.